 Let’s say you’re Advertiser 1.
 Even though you’re willing to pay $2.00 for each click, you’ll only be charged $1.61.
 That’s even less than your competitor is paying for the spot below you!

 What’s the lesson here?
-Your Quality Score is critical to getting a good ROI on your PPC campaigns.
+Your Quality Score is critical to getting a good ROI on your PPC marketing.
 A better Quality Score will boost your Ad Rank and reduce your cost per click.
 Increasing your bid will only improve your Ad Rank.
-So invest the time in developing quality ads and great landing pages – it’s the best way to ensure your PPC campaign is a success.
+So invest the time in developing quality ads and great landing pages – it’s the best way to ensure your PPC marketing is a success.